Buildstarted/buildstarted.com/_posts/2010-11-02-razor-without-mvc-part-ii.md

 }
 </code></pre>

-<p>Using the DynamicObject type in a similar method as I did in a <a href='http://buildstarted.com/2010/08/23/fun-with-dynamicobject-dynamic-and-the-settings-table/'>previous post</a> we can override the actual anonymous type model with this and, using reflection, return appropriate values per call.</p>
+Using the DynamicObject type in a similar method as I did in a <a href='http://buildstarted.com/2010/08/23/fun-with-dynamicobject-dynamic-and-the-settings-table/'>previous post</a> we can override the actual anonymous type model with this and, using reflection, return appropriate values per call.

-<h3>Compiling</h3>
+###Compiling

-<p>Next we'll need to modify the Compile method in RazorCompiler.cs.
+Next we'll need to modify the Compile method in RazorCompiler.cs.
 We need to determine the new basetype from our model.
-This gets a bit difficult as there's no .IsAnonymousType method to call.</p>
+This gets a bit difficult as there's no .IsAnonymousType method to call.

-<p>The original method to determine type was simple</p>
+The original method to determine type was simple

 <pre><code>Type baseType = (modelType == null)
     ? typeof(TemplateBase)
     : typeof(TemplateBase<>).MakeGenericType(modelType);
 </code></pre>

-<p>However we now need to test for 3 different types: null, generic and anonymous.
-The following, with the help of the wonderful Jon Skeet, is the simplest way I've come up with.</p>
+However we now need to test for 3 different types: null, generic and anonymous.
+The following, with the help of the wonderful Jon Skeet, is the simplest way I've come up with.

 <pre><code>bool anonymousType =
     (modelType.IsClass &&